rd2/tbd/_site/pages/custom.md

   "v1z": 8.53398380454007
 },
 ```
 Here, "type" designates one of the possible (extended) TBD _shorthands_.
-Users may have simply relied on a general "fenestration" _psi_ value, TBD will nonetheless differentiate between fenestration _heads_, _jambs_ and _sills_.
+Although one may have simply relied on a general "fenestration" _psi_ value to start with, TBD will differentiate between fenestration "heads", "jambs" and "sills".
 In addition, TBD will add a "convex" or "concave" suffix to edges linking surfaces that aren't on the same 3D plane.
-A simple, rectangular building would have a minimum of 4 _convex_ parapet edges, but a one-story extension to a 2-story building would (also) have at least one _concave_ parapet edge.
+A simple, rectangular building would have a minimum of 4 "convex" parapet edges, but a one-story extension to a 2-story building would (also) have at least one "concave" parapet edge.

-If one comes across published _psi_ data that distinguishes between fenestration _heads_, _sills_ and _jambs_ (the BETBG does hold some examples), and/or differences between _convex_ vs _concave_ corners, then one could customize a _tbd.json_ file as follows:
+If one comes across published _psi_ data that distinguishes between fenestration "heads", "sills" and "jambs" (the BETBG does hold some examples), and/or differences between "convex" vs "concave" corners, then one could customize a _tbd.json_ file as follows:
 ```
 {
   "schema": "https://github.com/rd2/tbd/blob/master/tbd.schema.json",